Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Experiments

-\textbf{Study of Conditional Images.} As shown in Table~\ref{tab3}, we compare our method with eight types of variants: (1) no conditional images, (2)-(5) each variant with a single image, distorted by one of the four distortion types individually, (6) two images with the top two performing distortion types, (7) three images with the top three performing distortion types, and (8) the conditional images with semantics that do not match the query image.
-To establish a representative baseline, we first select images from open-source datasets that do not share semantics with those in the LIVE Challenge, SIQAD, and AGIQA-3k datasets.
-Four specific distortions are then applied to these selected images to create an additional conditional image set.
-Finally, we randomly select four low-quality images from this set as the conditional images.
-The results reveal that: 1) Each distortion type contributes positively to our final image quality prediction, with the Saturate distortion achieving the highest performance on the natural images and generated images (LIVE Challenge and AGIQA-3k datasets).
-2) Combining multiple conditional images leads to final performance improvements, highlighting the complementary roles of the four distortion types.
-3) A significant performance drop can be witnessed when semantically inconsistent images are used as conditions, underscoring the critical importance of semantic correspondence in bias mitigation.
-This reveals that bias is highly semantic-specific; using conditional images with matching semantics to the query image enables remarkably accurate bias estimation and consistently enhances quality prediction.\\
+In our approach, distortions are applied directly to the query image to generate degraded versions while maintaining semantic consistency.
+To assess the necessity of \textbf{semantic consistency}, we further investigate the use of conditionally distorted images with mismatched semantics.
+Specifically, we construct an additional conditional image set by applying the four selected distortions to open-source images that do not share semantic content with those in the LIVE Challenge and AGIQA-3k datasets.
+For each quality inference, we randomly select four low-quality images from this set as conditional images.
+The results, presented in Exp.
+14 of Table~\ref{tab:dst}, show a significant performance drop when semantically inconsistent images are used, reinforcing the critical role of semantic alignment in bias mitigation.
+This finding highlights that bias is highly semantic-specific—leveraging conditionally degraded images that align with the query image semantics enables more accurate bias estimation and ultimately improves quality prediction.

+It is important to note that our four-distortion combination represents just one potential bias mitigation strategy.
+Further exploration of different distortion combinations may yield superior performance.
+Nonetheless, our findings provide a strong foundation for refining and optimizing bias mitigation techniques in image quality assessment. \\